fshammasi/SeniorProject/README.md

-# Breast Cancer Recurrence Prediction Tool 🧠🎗️
+# Breast Cancer Recurrence Prediction Tool 🎗️

 This is a full-stack web application built with **React (frontend)** and **Flask (backend)** to predict the risk of breast cancer recurrence using a trained machine learning model.

-## 📁 Project Structure

 ## 🚀 How to Run the Project